Indonesia says building criminal cases against eight firms over fires

 Action has rarely been taken against plantation companies since the first major Indonesian haze crisis in 1997, when smog disrupted shipping and air travel across Southeast Asia.

-Under the 2009 law, a person or company found guilty of starting a forest fire can face up to 10 years in jail and 10 billion rupiah $1 million (654 thousand pounds) in fines.
+Under the 2009 law, a person or company found guilty of starting a forest fire can face up to 10 years in jail and 10 billion rupiah ($1 million) in fines.

 A guilty company can also have their profits seized, operations shut down and be sued for damages.